mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 The purpose of `build` is to keep a list in delayed form by abstracting over the `(:)` operation and the empty list `[]`.
-The argument of the function is another function that takes a cons-like operation `(a -> b -> b)` and a null-like starting point `b`.
-The `g` function produces something of the type `b`.
+The argument of the function is another function that takes a cons-like operation `(a -> b -> b)` and a nil-like starting point `b`.
+The `g` function produces something of type `b`.
 This is a generalization of functions that produce list-like constructions.

 `build` gives `(:)` to `g` for consing and `[]` as the starting point.
 This way we get our list back.
-The following example is taken from Duncan Coutts' thesis called [*Stream Fusion: Practical shortcut fusion for coinductive sequence types*][stream-fusion]:
+The following example is taken from Duncan Coutts' thesis, [*Stream Fusion: Practical shortcut fusion for coinductive sequence types*][stream-fusion]:

 ```haskell
 build l == [1,2,3]